What to Expect with Insulin Pump Therapy

-You don’t need to be an overnight expert on your insulin pump; your healthcare team and Diabetes Care Coordinator are here to assist with any questions.
+You don’t need to be an overnight expert on your insulin pump; your healthcare team and Diabetes Care Advisor are here to assist with any questions.
 Use the information below as you begin to use an insulin pump.

 Taking insulin at specific times throughout the day will not only help your body adjust, but also help it remember boluses, especially around meal times.

 When traveling, bring extra pump supplies, syringes, and insulin in case you are unable to use your pump.
 It is always good to have a back up plan.

 While using an insulin pump, when you eat, what you eat, and how much you eat are up to you. it may be a good idea to speak with a dietitian or healthcare provider about your diet when beginning to use an insulin pump.